 Regional government is promulgated through Councils of Governments (COGs) and serves to neuter local government through a federalized system of carrots and sticks.
 COGs are designed to be the primary engine in the United States to advance Agenda 21/2030 Agenda (aka Sustainable Development) at the local level.
 The Plan for the San Francisco Bay Area is the prototype of what COGs throughout the country will commit to if the Plan is implemented in the Bay Area.
 Over time, the COG Plan abolishes private property as a system of public private partnerships assume control of our economic future.

 Michael Shaw of Freedom Advocates and Rosa Koire of The Post Sustainability Institute are spearheading a lawsuit to block the implementation of Plan Bay Area, an agenda created by the Association of Bay Area Governments (ABAG).
 The lawsuit challenged the Plan on the basis of Constitutional and/or statutory violations inherent in the Plan.
 These included state and federal equal protection violations, and violation of the state constitutional guarantee that each city and county has autonomy from coercive state control and regionalist philosophy.
 Article XI of the California State Constitution guarantees city and county autonomy, and the 14th Amendment of the Federal Constitution guarantees equal protection.
 These guarantees are violated by the restructure of government advancing through ABAG’s Plan Bay Area 2040.
 All challenges to the Plan have either been denied or mooted.
 The Plan’s implementation is now free to move forward.

 Posted Summer 2019

-On February 25, 2019, the California Appellate Court, after sitting on full briefing for three years, mooted our lawsuit claiming ABAG had modified the Plan so that the case could not be assessed.
+On February 25, 2019 the California Appellate Court, after sitting on full briefing for three years, mooted our lawsuit claiming ABAG had modified the Plan so that the case could not be assessed.
 The Court said they couldn’t make a ruling, after delaying one for 3 years, because the financing had changed.
 The unpublished decision held that since “Plan Bay Area” was updated with “Plan Bay Area 2040” in 2017 that the new plan has not been briefed for the court, thus rendering the case moot.